itcarroll/basic-R-lesson/docs/reading.md

 Go to the block programming platform [Scratch](https://scratch.mit.edu/projects/editor/?tutorial=getStarted) and use the instructions above to assemble a program that prints a number.

-For fun, see if you can create a program that makes the cat walk across the screen! <!-- Q comment: Can we be specific about what we want them to do? -->
+For fun, see if you can create a program that makes the cat walk across the screen!

 ## Block programming Exercise 2